-Finding a time to suit all students (especially in high school) can be tricky!
-Once all expressions of interest have come through, check everyone's class timetables to determine whether it's possible to hold the group meeting in class time.
+Determine whether it's possible to hold the group meeting in class time.
 If not, other alternatives include recess or lunch time, free periods or after-school hours.

 We also recommend that the group meeting goes for anywhere between 30 minutes to 1-hour.

 Before the first meeting you can also look at your availability and how frequently the group will meet.
-For example, this may be fortnightly, monthly or once a term.
+This may be fortnightly, monthly or once a term.